Aiven-Open/klaw/coral/docs/development-with-local-klaw.md

-# Development with local Klaw
+# Development with local Klaw API

 ℹ️ The proxy is a work in progress.